 Unfiltered Audio Zip – Beyond the Limitations

 Hi and welcome to this weeks review.
 Of all the devices used for production in a modern DAW, the compressor must have to be the most widely available.
-To shine above the literal tidal wave of competition, Unfiltered Audio will need to pull some pretty impressive tricks out of the hat for their new VST compressor plugin, Zip.
+To shine above the literal tidal wave of competition Unfiltered Audio Zip will need to pull some pretty impressive tricks out of the hat.

-I have been a big fan of everything we’ve seen so far from the company, especially the excellent delay processor Sandman Pro.
-Utilising its signature built-in modulators greatly expands the Zip’s core functionality, offering both traditional studio and live performance applications.
+(Review updated July 2022) I have been very impressed with everything I’ve seen so far from the company, especially the excellent delay processor Sandman Pro.
+Utilising the now signature built-in modulators greatly expand the plugin’s core functionality, offering both traditional studio and live performance applications.

-Even though the GUI is quite contemporary with its white on black minimalistic design, much of the device’s functionality is second nature once you’ve played with it for a few minutes.
+Even though Zip’s GUI is quite contemporary, with its white-on-black minimalistic design, much of the device’s functionality is second nature once you’ve played with it for a few minutes.
 All of the wackadoo stuff is tucked away out of sight until you call on it to do something interesting.

-However, you decide to use Zip, as you can imagine, choosing in the right analyzer mode for your signal is still imperative to draw the best response from the processors.
+However, you decide to use Zip, as you can imagine, choosing in the right analyser mode for your signal is still imperative to draw the best response from the processors.

 I’m not entirely convinced all the extra modulator functionality is well put to use on a compressor, it feels a bit over-engineered.
 But at the same time, I can easily see this as a game-changer in your mix on that one time you do manage to find an appropriate place to utilize it.
 For me, the consistency carried through in the series means once you understand the principles, it applies to all the plugins in the series.
 It’s put to far better use in Sandman, for instance, where the delay plugin is perfectly matched to the animation effect.